 Courses numbered below 100 are taught at pre-college level.
 Courses numbered at the 100- to 400-level carry only undergraduate credit.
 Those numbered at the 500-level are graduate courses open by permission or when required for undergraduates.
-Courses numbered at the 600-level are open only to graduate students or, by permission, to other students who have completed a baccalaureate degree.
-Students accepted in the five-year, dualdegree BM/MAT program may enroll only in those 600-level courses specified in that curriculum.
-Courses with three-letter prefixes are offered by colleges on the Lawrenceville campus of Rider University and are described in the Rider University Undergraduate & Continuing Studies Academic Catalog.
+Courses numbered at the 600-level are open only to graduate students and, with faculty advisor approval, to students accepted in the five-year program leading to the Bachelor of Music degree with a major in Music Education and the Master of Arts in Teaching degree.
+Special students who have completed a baccalaureate degree may apply for permission to take 600-level courses.
+Courses with threeletter prefixes are offered by colleges on the Lawrenceville campus of Rider University and are described in the Rider University Undergraduate and Graduate Academic Catalogs.